Harry Hay: Youth: 1912 to 1929

 Hay was enrolled at Cahuenga Elementary School, where he excelled at his studies but was bullied.
-He began experimenting with his sexuality, and aged nine took part in sexual activity with a twelve-year-old neighbour boy.
+He began experimenting with his sexuality, and aged nine took part in sexual activity with a twelve-year-old neighbor boy.
 At the same time he developed an early love of the natural world and became a keen outdoorsman through walks in the wilderness around the city.
 Aged ten he was enrolled at Virgil Junior High School, and soon after joined a boys' club known as the Western Rangers, through which he developed an interest in Native American Cultures, specifically the Hopi and the Sioux.
 Becoming a voracious reader, in 1923 he began to volunteer at a public library, where he discovered a copy of Edward Carpenter's book The Intermediate Sex.
 Reading it, he discovered the word homosexual for the first time and came to recognize that he was gay.
 Aged twelve he enrolled at Los Angeles High School, where he continued to be studious and developed a love of theater.
 Coming to reject Catholicism, he remained at the school for three mandatory years before deciding to remain for a further two.
 In this period, he took part in the school's poetry group, became State President of the California Scholarship Federation and President of the school's debating and dramatic society, and competed in the Southern California Oratorical Society's Contest, as well as joining the Reserve Officers' Training Corps.